 - Demonstrate a need of at least $5,000

-Full-time and some part time employees at the George Washington University receive tuition remission after a specified period of employment.
-Students that work at GW may use these tuition benefits to greatly reduce the cost of their Elliott School graduate program.
+Full-time and some part-time employees at the George Washington University receive tuition remission.
+Students who work at GW may use these tuition benefits to greatly reduce the cost of their Elliott School graduate program.

-We encourage you to explore all of the employment opportunities current available at GW at gwu.jobs.
+We encourage you to explore all of the employment opportunities currently available at GW at gwu.jobs.